 UK Reports New Ship Attack in Gulf of Aden

-The unnamed ship's master reported an explosion close to the vessel 50 nautical miles south-east of Aden at about 4:18 AM UTC on Thursday.
+The 54,600 DWT VLGC Mado came under attack 85 nautical miles east of Aden at about 12:24 AM UTC on Sunday.
 Image Credit: UKMTO

-A new attack on a commercial ship has been reported in the Gulf of Aden, according to a British government agency monitoring maritime security in the region.
+A new attack on a commercial ship in the Gulf of Aden was reported over the weekend, according to a British government agency monitoring maritime security in the region.

-The unnamed ship's master reported an explosion close to the vessel 50 nautical miles south-east of Aden at about 4:18 AM UTC on Thursday, the UK Maritime Trade Operations agency said in a social media post.
+The 54,600 DWT VLGC Mado came under attack 85 nautical miles east of Aden at about 12:24 AM UTC on Sunday, the UK Maritime Trade Operations agency said in a social media post.

+"The master of a merchant vessel has reported an explosion in close proximity to the vessel," the agency said.

-"The vessel has sustained no damage and the crew are reported safe," the agency said.
+"No damage to the vessel has been reported, and the crew are reported safe.

 Commercial ships operating near Yemen have been coming under attack from the country's Houthi movement over the past four months in a response to the conflict in Gaza.